 Baier joined FNC in 1998 as the first reporter to be based in the Atlanta bureau.
 As the network's Southeast correspondent, Baier covered stories ranging from the 2001 Timothy McVeigh execution to the 1999 Elian Gonzalez story.
 He also provided a series of reports from Cuba and covered more than a dozen hurricanes, including stories filed from the centers of the storms.

 Prior to joining FNC, Baier worked for WRAL-TV (CBS) in Raleigh, NC, WREX-TV (NBC) in Rockford, IL, and WJWJ-TV (PBS) in Beaufort, SC.

 A graduate of DePauw University, Baier has a bachelor's degree in Political Science and English.
-He and his wife, Amy, reside in Washington, D.C. with their two young sons.
+He and his wife, Amy, reside in Washington, D.C. with their two sons.